-In this article, we go over the best typing tutor software available today, so you can supercharge your typing speed.
+In this article, we go over the best typing tutor software currently available, so you can supercharge your typing speed.

 Typing.com is a free typing tutor with typing lessons for beginner, intermediate, and expert typists.
 When you’re in a lesson, there’s nothing to distract you.
 You can focus on the virtual keyboard that shows you the letters that you need to press and the fingers you should use.
 Besides the usual typing drills, you’ll find lessons on tech readiness and career preparation.
 Another lesson plan trains you to touch-type programming code.

 Typing.com keeps track of your problem keys and suggests lessons to help you improve.
 It offers six different typing tests that let you gauge your speed and accuracy.
 The results of your last 30 tests are stored, so you can see how you’ve improved.
 More motivation comes from the 249 achievements and badges that you can earn on your typing journey.

 You can reinforce what you’ve learned with Typing.com through a wide range of typing practice exercises, including a choose-your-own-adventure typing game where the story changes based on your decisions.
 Other games such as Keyboard Jump and Tommy Q: Zombie Defender also make the training more fun.

 Typing.com may be free, but it rivals the best paid typing tutor software in features and usability.
 If you find the ads distracting, a one-off payment removes them.